wuaipinglab/covSampler/data/README.md

 2. Create `rawdata/` folder in `data/tutorial_project`.

-3. Move your sequence data and metadata into the `data/turotial_project/rawdata/` folder.
+3. Move your sequence data and metadata into `data/turotial_project/rawdata/` folder.

   Now, the `data/` directory structure should look like this: